prog4biol/pfb2024/workshops/NGS/README.md

     chrI	4	16
     chrI	5	16
     ```
+    > *NOTE*: Execute `samtools depth` without arguments for more options.

-14. Write a python script that computes the genome-wide [mean](https://en.wikipedia.org/wiki/Arithmetic_mean) and [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) read depth parameters.
+15. Write a python script that computes the genome-wide [mean](https://en.wikipedia.org/wiki/Arithmetic_mean) and [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) parameters for read depth.

-15. Using command-line tools, extract CDS features present in `Ecoli.gff3` and create a new GFF3 file.
+16. Using command-line tools, extract CDS features present in `Ecoli.gff3` and create a new GFF3 file.
 Then use `bedtools intersect` to determine how many SNPs and InDels in the VCF file intersect these CDS features.
     > *NOTE*: Execute `bedtools intersect --help` for more options.

-16. Compress your new VCF of variants in CDS regions with `bgzip`, then index it with `bcftools index --tbi your.vcf.gz`.
+17. Compress your new VCF of variants in CDS regions with `bgzip`, then index it with `bcftools index --tbi your.vcf.gz`.

-17. Find frame-shift mutations:
+18. Find frame-shift mutations:
     1. Calculate variant consequence using the `bcftools csq` tool (inputting `Ecoli.gff3` and *NOT* the CDS-specific GFF3) and output to a new VCF file.
+        > *NOTE*: Execute `samtools csq` without arguments for more options.
     2. Write a python script to parse variant consequence annotations from the INFO BCSQ tag and calculate the [Z-score](https://en.wikipedia.org/wiki/Standard_score) from the Sample DP field in this new VCF; output this information to a tab-delimited file summarizing the framehift variants.
 Use the genome-wide mean and standard deviation calculated in Problem 14 as input parameters to your script to calculate the depth Z-score at each locus.
         - How many variants induce frameshifts?
         - How many frameshifts cause stop codons to be lost?
 How many gained?
-        - How many of these frameshift variants have a read depth Z-scores between -2 and +2?
+        - How many of these frameshift variants have read depth Z-scores between -2 and +2?
         - Why might we be skeptical of variants with very low or very high read depths?